huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 ---

-## Step 5 â€“ Preparing the house for sale during probate
+## Step 5 — Preparing the house for sale during probate

 For most Pima County homes, there is at least some work to do before listing.